This multi-utility flashlight consists of three sections: a flasher, a sound-to-light display and a white LED-based flashlight.

-The flashing light circuit (Fig. 3) consists of a group of four white LEDs connected in series.
+The flashlight circuit consists of a group of four white LEDs connected in series.
 Resistor R13 limits the current flowing through the white LEDs (LED8 through LED11).

 Assemble the entire circuit including the flasher, sound-to-light display and flashlight on a general-purpose PCB and enclose in a cabinet.
-Connect the flasher LEDs (LED1 through LED4) on top of the box and the condenser microphone and flashlight white LEDs (LED8-LED11) in the middle of top as shown in Fig. 4.
+Connect the flasher LEDs (LED1 through LED4) on top of the box and the condenser microphone and flashlight white LEDs (LED8-LED11) in the middle of the top as shown here.
 Connect the three switches to select any one function or the combination of two or three sections.